QuickMash/GameBot2/README.md

 ## How to run.
 The program mainly runs automaticly, but there is one file that requires some running. start.py is the file that I made, to launch the others, which already trigger the ones in their catagory.
+# The Python files have not yet been debuged ❎